KevinDepedri/Novel-Class-Discovery/autoNovel/README.md

 ## Plotting t-SNE for any experiment
 The t-distributed Stochastic Neighbor Embedding is a statistical tool that allows to represent high dimensional samples into a low dimensional space relying on a statistical algorithm.
 Due to its stochastic nature this algorithm leads to different output for each run, also if the input data and the used parameters are exactly the same.

 We used the t-SNE plots to show how much the features learned by our models are effective.
 They allow us to see how the samples belonging to different categories are clustered.
 Ideally, we would like to see compact cluster well distatiented between them.
-This condition would point that our model learn some good features which allows to distinguish between samples coming from different classes in an efficient way.
+This condition would point that our model learnt some good features which allows to distinguish between samples coming from different classes in an efficient way.

 To plot the t-SNE for your model follow the ensuing procedure (steps using CIFAR-10 as dataset):